Sharing evidence with lead buyers

 });

 });The returned shareUrl is a full absolute URL.
-Pass it directly to your lead buyer — they use it to claim the evidence with their own ExpressConsent API key.
+Pass it directly to your lead buyer — they POST to it with their own ExpressConsent API key to receive the evidence.

 Custom expiry

-By default, share tokens expire after 30 days (max 2 years).
+By default, share URLs expire after 30 days (max 2 years).
 To customize, pass an options object instead of true:

 // Custom 7-day expiry (default is 30 days)